Developer-Autodesk/forge.learning/docs/designautomation/appbundle/engines/max.md

 "C:\Program Files\7-Zip\7z.exe" a -tzip "$(ProjectDir)../forgesample/wwwroot/bundles/UpdateMAXParam.zip" "$(ProjectDir)UpdateMAXParam.bundle\" -xr0!*.pdb
 ```

-This will copy the DLL from /bin/debug/ into .bundle/Contents folder, then use [7zip](https://www.7-zip.org/) to create a zip, then finally copy the ZIP into /bundles folders of the webapp.
+This will copy the compiled DLL from /bin/debug/ into .bundle/Contents folder.
+It will then use [7zip](https://www.7-zip.org/) to create a zip.
+And finally it will copy the ZIP into /bundles folders of the webapp.

 ![](_media/designautomation/max/post_build.png)
 > Note how the **Post-build event** uses the project and folder names, so make sure you're using these names.